 - You think there is no other way to solve the problem or end the pain.

-If you are concerned about your own alcohol or drug use, learn what steps to take to help yourself or someone else.
+If you are concerned about your own or another person's alcohol or drug use, learn what steps to take to help yourself or someone else.

-- Attend a meeting of Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), self-help groups devoted to helping members get sober and stay that way.
+- Find out when support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), meet.
+These self-help groups help members get sober and stay that way.
 Call Alcoholics Anonymous or Narcotics Anonymous for the times of scheduled meetings.

-- Provide support for the person during detoxification or other treatment.
+- Provide support for another person during detoxification or other treatment.

 - Help set up community services in the home, if needed.
 Older adults may benefit from such community services as home care, nutritional programs, transportation programs, and other services.